volcengine/mcp-server/server/mcp_server_cp/README.md

 [Volcano Continuous Delivery Service Activation Link](https://console.volcengine.com/cp)

 ## Authentication Method
 Obtain the corresponding access ak/sk for your account in the Volcano Engine management console.
-You need to set VOLCENGINE_AK and VOLCENGINE_SK in the configuration based on the obtained ak and sk.
+You need to set VOLCENGINE_ACCESS_KEY and VOLCENGINE_SECRET_KEY in the configuration based on the obtained ak and sk.

 ## Compatible Platforms
 Trae/Cursor/Claude